 However, 2degrees is now five years old and doesn’t look like making a profit in the immediate future.

-There is a way 2degrees can stay in business, deliver value to shareholders and return to profitability.
+There is a better plan to ensure 2degrees can stay in business, deliver value to shareholders and return to profitability.
 The mobile phone carrier could sell its network and frequency licences to Spark, then reconfigure as a mobile virtual network operator or MVNO on the Spark network.

 This approach has advantages: